ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

 js-ipfs nodes running in the browser can connect to other js-ipfs nodes via the WebRTC Star transport, but this requires a [centralized signaling server](https://github.com/libp2p/js-libp2p-webrtc-star) to do the initial handshake and cannot be used to connect to Kubo nodes as support for this transport has never materialized.

-**TODO: in this section we should say something about browser-to-browser connections with WebRTC**

 #### 👍 Pros

-- It’s useful and works for multi-user apps with small amounts of ephemeral data transmitted in real time.
+- It’s useful and works for multi-user apps with small amounts of ephemeral data transmitted in real-time.
+- Even though js-ipfs with WebRTC requires a centralized signaling server, it enables direct browser-to-browser communication.

 #### 👎 Cons